 Professor Chris Whitty, Dr Louise Wood, Best Research for Best Health: The Next Chapter (2021) - NIHR’s current operational priorities.

 This Collection explores the importance and value of research that is inclusive.
 That is, research that fully reflects and addresses population needs.
 The Collection brings together the messages from a range of important research projects that we have highlighted through our Alerts (accessible summaries of research papers) over the last year.
 It explores the inequities described by Chris Whitty and Louise Wood and looks at what we should be doing.
-The Collection forms part of a wider review that we are undertaking within the Centre for Engagement and Dissemination.
+The Collection forms part of a wider review that we are undertaking within NIHR.
 We want to see how we can support public participation, engagement and involvement in research that is genuinely inclusive.